 An obsessive mind is eager to tell you what you should and should not do.
 It is like a Dictator living inside your head.
 It will urge you to act out your compulsions, and threaten you with intense feelings of anxiety in case you don’t follow suit.
 As hard as it can be, it’s crucial here for you to notice your mind’s demands with a sense of distance, curiosity, and self-compassion.

 This may mean for you to stop yourself in the middle of an obsessive thought.
-Or this may mean to stop yourself in the middle of an compulsive action.
-Then, instead of complying, notice the voice the way you might notice a bossy four year old.
+Or this may mean to stop yourself in the middle of a compulsive action.
+Then, instead of complying, notice the voice the way you might notice a bossy 4-year-old.